 Here’s your handy checklist!

-Being organised when you are packing will save you a lot of time and hassle in your new country.
+Being organised when you are packing to study abroad will save you a lot of time and hassle in your new country.

 Before you leave